 label = "Anthropic"

-Each [[openbao.services]] entry defines a third-party service whose API keys users can enroll.
+Each [[vault.services]] entry defines a third-party service whose API keys users can enroll.
 The id is used in API paths and as the vault path segment, label is shown in the web UI.
 Credentials are stored at secret/data/users/{sub}/apikeys/{id}.

 Authentication#